The following professionals lent their expertise to this article:

 A group of five medical professionals in Dallas, wearing white lab coats and stethoscopes, engaged in a discussion in a bright, modern office with large windows.

-What’s more, many schools have LPN to BSN programs designed specifically for experienced LPNs.
-These programs build on their LPN experience and focus only on the elements they need to prepare for and pass the NCLEX-RN.
-Online LPN to BSN programs can make career growth even more convenient for LPNs.
-The online format is often asynchronous, which means students can finish their coursework whenever and wherever they see fit.
-There may be some real-time elements, as well, although many programs and courses keep student needs first.
+Online LPN to BSN programs, specifically, can make career growth even more convenient for LPNs.
+The online format is often asynchronous, meaning students can complete their coursework at their convenience, wherever they are.
+There may also be real-time elements, although many programs and courses prioritize student needs.

 How Online LPN to BSN Programs Work

-All LPN to BSN programs will require students to complete certain prerequisites by the time they enroll or at the very least, before they take their first major course.
-Despite being mostly similar courses that any other college students may take, they are nonetheless important because they teach principles that later nursing courses will rely on.
+Despite being mostly similar to courses that any other college students may take, they are nonetheless important because they teach principles that later nursing courses will rely on.

 • Class #1: College Writing